-We plan to host a series of 2 WEEKS POP UP “PERMACULINARY” WORKSHOPS INCLUDING SAFARI all throughout the year 2020 in Kenya to teach local communities aspects of commercial cooking: sanitation techniques, meal preparations, and culinary arts derived from sustainable farming.
+We also work internationally, hosting a series of 2 WEEK POP UP “PERMACULINARY” WORKSHOPS INCLUDING SAFARI in Kenya to teach local communities aspects of commercial cooking: sanitation techniques, meal preparations, and culinary arts derived from sustainable farming.
 These programs aim to reduce hunger and enhance nutrition for under-privileged communities, as well as to provide a reliable skillset for teenagers to work at restaurants and hotels.
 We believe that access to culinary etiquette, tools, and proper management is the key to positively impact many lives.
 By providing them an applicable skillset, we hope to provide families with a steady source of income and help teenagers further their education.
-In addition we have set aside 3 days of excluisve Culinary Safari for our volunteers exploring different Kenyan cuisines both traditional and modern.
+In addition we will set aside exclusive Culinary Safaris for our volunteers to explore different Kenyan cuisines both traditional and modern.

 Anthony Njigua is the founder of Foodies Without Borders.
 He is a Kenyan American chef who aims to give back to society and underserved communities whenever chance presents itself.
 Growing up and traveling in Kenya, he experienced a great void of proper culinary etiquette and sustainable farming practices.
 Through this nonprofit organization, Anthony hopes to improve the lives of youth in Kenya, where many teenagers turn to drugs and prostitution for short-term monetary relief in order to survive.

-We believe access to new sustainable farming techniques, culinary knowledge, tools and proper management is the key to our success and making our organisation’s vision come to fruition which will positively impact many lives both in rural and urban Kenya, and beyond.
+We believe access to new sustainable farming techniques, culinary knowledge, tools and proper management is the key to our success and making our organization’s vision come to fruition which will positively impact many lives both in the U.S., Kenya, and beyond.

 Anthony Njigua is the founder of Foodies Without Borders.
 He is a Kenyan American chef who aims to give back to society and underserved communities whenever the chance presents itself.
-Growing up and traveling in Kenya, he experienced a great void of proper culinary etiquette and sustainable farming practices.
-Through this nonprofit organization, Anthony hopes to improve the lives of youth in Kenya, where many teenagers turn to drugs and prostitution for short-term monetary relief in order to survive.
+Growing up and traveling in Kenya, he experienced a great void of proper culinary etiquette, sustainable farming practises and employment opportunities in a country that prides itself as the world’s top Safari destination with it’s well established hospitality and agricultural industries which happen to be the backbone of the Kenyan economy.
+Through this nonprofit organization, Anthony hopes to improve the lives of youth in Kenya, where many teenagers and young adults turn to drugs, prostitution and crime for short-term monetary relief in order to survive.

 Njathi Kabui is an internationally celebrated organic chef, urban farmer, and food activist.
 He was born in rural Kenya to a coffee farmer mother and restaurant owner father, both of whom took an active role in the Kenyan independence movement.
 Immigrating to the United States at the age of 20, Chef Kabui earned Masters degrees in both Medical and Urban Anthropology and a Bachelors in Political Science and Philosophy Studies.
 He now leverages his rich legacy by sharing his extensive knowledge of farming, culinary skills, and food justice as he travels across America, Europe, and Africa.